Archie Bunker: Character traits

 Archie has a gruff, overbearing demeanor, largely defined by his bigotry toward a diverse group of individuals: blacks, Hispanics, "Commies", Freemasons, gays, women, hippies, Jews, Asians, Catholics, "women's libbers", and Polish–Americans are frequent targets of his barbs.
-He refers to his son-in-law Michael as "Meathead" and a "dumb Polack" and to blacks as "colored” (a politically correct term during the time of his upbringing, but one that was becoming increasingly outdated and offensive during the show's airing); in earlier episodes, it is noted that he previously called blacks "coons" prior to Gloria's marriage to Michael.
-As the show progresses, it becomes evident that Archie's prejudice is not motivated by malice but is rather a combination of the era and environment in which he was raised and a generalized misanthropy.
-Archie himself is depicted as a striving, loving father, and basically decent man; nevertheless, he is ill-tempered and frequently tells his long-suffering wife Edith to stifle herself.
+He refers to his son-in-law Michael as "Meathead" and a "dumb Polack" and to blacks as "colored” (a politically correct term during the time of his upbringing, but one that was becoming increasingly outdated and offensive during the show's airing).
+In earlier episodes, it is noted that he previously called blacks "coons".
+Archie himself is depicted as a striving, loving father, and basically decent man.
+Nevertheless, he is ill-tempered and frequently tells his long-suffering wife Edith to stifle herself.
 Series creator Norman Lear admitted this is how his father treated Lear's mother.

 Archie "turned the angry white male into a cultural icon", according to CBS News.
 After the end of the second season taping, O'Connor said, paraphrasing James Baldwin, "The American white man is trapped by his own cultural history.
 He doesn't know what to do about it."
 O'Connor goes on to say:

 Archie's dilemma is coping with a world that is changing in front of him.
 He doesn't know what to do, except to lose his temper, mouth his poisons, look elsewhere to fix the blame for his own discomfort.
 He isn't a totally evil man.
 He's shrewd.
 But he won't get to the root of his problem, because the root of his problem is himself, and he doesn't know it.
 That is the dilemma of Archie Bunker.